wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 the window is open, there is sunlight in the room.
 With the windows shut, the sun remains, but does it see the darkness in the room?
 Is there anything like darkness to the sun?
-There is no such thing as unconsciousness, for unconsciousness is not experiencable.
+There is no such thing as unconsciousness, for unconsciousness is not experienceable.
 We infer unconsciousness when there is a lapse in memory or communication.
 If I stop reäcting, you will say that I am unconscious.
 In reality I may be most acutely conscious but unable to communicate or remember.